Champion Creatively Alive Children

 - Complete the application.

-In collaboration with the National Association of Elementary School Principals (NAESP), Crayola offers up to 20 grants.
+In collaboration with the National Association of Elementary School Principals (NAESP), Crayola offers up to 20 grants for schools in the United States or Canada.
 The applications will only be accepted from principals who are members of NAESP.
-If you are not the principal, please collaborate with your school's leader to develop the plan and confirm that he/she is currently a member of NAESP.
-If not a member, go to NAESP.org to find out how to become a member.
+If you are not the principal, please collaborate with your school's leader to develop the plan.

 The National Art Education Association encourages their members to partner with their school's principal and colleagues to generate grant proposals.

-Schools who received this grant in 2013 will not be eligible to apply for a 2014-2015 grant.
-Instead, we urge you to become a judge to help score new proposals.
-2013 winners may apply again in 2015.
+Schools who received this grant in 2014 will not be eligible to apply for a 2015-2016 grant.
+Instead, we urge grant winners to become judges to help score new proposals.
+2014 winners may apply again in 2016.

 Download your application today!